Sweet Tamales | Piña Colada Tamales

 Next you’ll need add hot water to your steamer pot or a traditional tamalera.
 Assemble the little lid that comes for staking the tamales on it and lay some hydrated corn husks on the little lid or shelf.

 Then start arranging the tamales inside.
 You want them standing up with the wide side up and not to crowd them.
-Next cover the tamales with more hydrated and drained corn husks or with a dampened kitchen towel.
+Next cover the tamales with more hydrated leftover cornhusks or with a dampened kitchen towel.

-Set on stove on high heat until the pot comes to boil, then lower the heat and steam for 1 1/2 hours.
+Set on stove on medium-high heat until the pot comes to boil, then lower the heat and steam for 1 1/2 hours.

 How to Cook Tamales without a Steamer or Tamalera

-The first method you can use is by placing a metal vegetable steamer basket.
+The first method you can use is by placing a collapsible metal vegetable steamer basket in a large pot.
 I use this method all the time both in regular pots or even my Instant Pot.

 Instant Pot Tamales Instructions